Liability is determined in a ridesharing accident by confirming:

 - Whether other parties were involved in or contributed to the cause of the accident

-It is important to conduct a proper investigation to determine if the at-fault driver, their employer, or a third-party participant is liable for the damages you incurred in a ridesharing accident.
+A car accident lawyer can investigate to determine if the at-fault driver, their employer, or a third-party participant is liable for the damages you incurred in a ridesharing accident.
 This article goes into further detail about the nuances of rideshare accident liability and whose insurance policy might cover an accident.

 You Must First Determine if the Rideshare Driver Was Working at the Time

-- The rideshare app is off, or the driver is not logged on: If the driver has yet to log on to the rideshare app to begin working or is not logged in while driving, the rideshare company is not liable for any accidents the driver has.
+- The rideshare app is off, or the driver is not logged on: If the driver has yet to log on to the rideshare app to begin working or is not logged in while driving, the rideshare company is not liable for any accidents the driver may cause.
 In these situations, rideshare drivers will have to refer to their own auto insurance company for liability coverage.

-- The rideshare driver is actively picking up or transporting a passenger: If the driver was on their way to pick up a passenger or actively giving a passenger a ride, the ridesharing company’s insurance policy might cover the accident.
+- The rideshare driver is actively picking up or transporting a passenger: If the driver was on their way to pick up a passenger or actively giving a passenger a ride, the ridesharing company’s insurance policy should cover the accident.